 How often should I train?

 2 times a week is required to see progress.
 3 times a week is ideal.

 Can I compete?

-We encourage our students to compete as much as possible as it accelerates their progress, however there is no obligation to do so.
+We encourage our students to compete as much as possible as it accelerates their progress, provides excellent motivation and builds a lot of confidence, however there is no obligation to do so.

-Our team of athletes and coaches also travel to the major competitions around Australia and Internationally.
+Our team of athletes and coaches also travel regularly to the major competitions around Australia and Internationally.

 Our Jiu Jitsu Community